Activity

 Procedure

-You used water to extract the fragrant chemicals from the plants.
 Professional perfume makers also extract fragrant chemicals from plants using water, or other solvents.
-Then they mix different fragrances to design new perfumes.
+They mix different fragrances to design new perfumes.

 Grades taught